themayursinha/blog/index.md

 <section class="home-about-column">
   <h2>About Me</h2>

-  <p>I am a Staff Security Engineer focused on AI and cloud-native security.
-I build practical security systems across application security, infrastructure security, and detection engineering.</p>
+  <p>I am a security engineering leader with 15+ years of experience across AI security, Web3 security, cloud-native security, product security, and incident response.
+I build practical security systems across application security, infrastructure security, detection engineering, and secure platform design.</p>

-  <p>My core focus is AI security: securing LLM and agent workflows, stress-testing systems for prompt injection and data exfiltration risks, and building guardrails teams can run in production.</p>
+  <p>My current focus is AI security: securing LLM and agent workflows, stress-testing systems for prompt injection and data exfiltration risks, and building guardrails teams can run in production.</p>

-  <p>Over the last 15 years, I have worked across startups and enterprise environments in research, product security, and incident response, from malware reverse engineering to modern DevSecOps programs.</p>
+  <p>I also work on Web3 and crypto security, helping secure custody systems, cloud-native platforms, and modern financial infrastructure.
+Earlier in my career, I worked across malware research, reverse engineering, and incident response, which continues to shape my approach to modern defense.</p>

+  <p><strong>Worked across:</strong> Finoa, Taxfix, Akamai, Trend Micro.</p>

-  <p>I also collaborate with a non-profit on long-horizon AI risk research and write about AI security, engineering systems, and the deeper philosophy of intelligence and safety.</p>
+  <p>I also collaborate with a non-profit on long-horizon AI risk research and write about AI security, engineering systems, and the broader questions around intelligence, safety, and technology.</p>

-  <p>If you are building secure AI systems or exploring similar questions, I would love to connect.</p>
+  <p>If you are building secure AI systems, modern platforms, or security programs at scale, I would love to connect.</p>

 </section>